Stamp honoring Nancy Reagan unveiled at White House - NewsBreak

 “Isn’t this stamp just beautiful?”
 Biden exclaimed.

 The forever stamp’s first day of issue, which was delayed a year due to the COVID-19 pandemic, will be on July 6.
-The date is timed to mark what would have been Reagan’s 101 st birthday.
+The date is timed to mark what would have been Nancy Reagan’s 101st birthday.

 “Through our stamp program, the Postal Service seeks to commemorate and celebrate the very best of America, and Nancy Reagan truly represents that ideal,” DeJoy said.